 Abi works on a lot of behind the scene things to help collect data for organizations and organize information that helps CO.STARTERS move forward with larger progress.

 She loves CO.STARTERS primarily because the chance to help other people achieve their goals as a bold member of their community is something she really believes in.
 She finds it a powerful thing to hear stories of how people’s lives and communities have changed from the presence of a small business, or an entrepreneurially minded person who is willing to take the time to invest in the people around them.
 Her first business was selling jewelry and artwork that she created.

-David supports the Program Development team through research, writing, and analysis.
+David supports the CO.STARTERS Creative and Program Development teams through research, writing, and analysis.